 Shortly after my permanent return to Wisconsin, I was given a position as a therapist at the Oshkosh Counseling Wellness Center.
 Through my new professional connections in Oshkosh, I was also invited to write for the Oshkosh SCENE newspaper.
 I now have a permanent monthly column, titled “Take Care,” that reaches a regular audience of 15,000+ per month.
 With the increased community recognition, I have been invited to speak at a variety of local events with many organizations such as: The University of Wisconsin, Oshkosh, the Boys and Girls Club, and various other Diversity and Women’s Events.

 As my personal experience and professional paths expanded, I outgrew the confines and outdated practices of conventional therapy offices.
-In July of this year, I branched out and opened the doors to Respect Counseling Center, LLC in downtown Oshkosh, where I utilize new technology, research and expertise.
+In July of 2012, I branched out and opened the doors to Respect Counseling Center, LLC in downtown Oshkosh, where I utilize new technology, research and expertise.
 As I moved to my new location, I was dedicated to creating a warm, inviting and comfortable atmosphere, where I now see clients.